top of page

 Nathaniel Popkin • Nathaniel Popkin is a nationally recognized writer and editor of fiction and nonfiction, film, criticism, and journalism.
 He is the author of four books of nonfiction, including To Reach the Spring (New Door Books, 2020).
 His three novels are Everything Is Borrowed (New Door Books, 2018); The Year of the Return (Open Books, 2019); and Lion and Leopard (The Head and The Hand Press), a finalist for the Foreword Reviews Indie Book of the Year Award.
 He is the co-editor of an anthology in response to the American political crisis, Who Will Speak for America?
 (Temple University Press).
 Popkin has been a Fellow of the Pennsylvania Council on the Arts, Writer-in-Residence at the Athenaeum of Philadelphia and Jefferson University, and an artist-in-residence at Rivendell Writers Colony in Tennessee and the Gullkistan Center for Creativity in Iceland.
 The recipient of several Emmy Awards for documentary film writing, he is the writer of the 2018 film documentary Sisters in Freedom, the story of the trailblazing women who crossed racial lines in the fight to end slavery.
 Popkin is also co-founder of the web magazine Hidden City Daily and has served as the reviews editor of Cleaver Magazine.
 His literary criticism and essays have appeared in The New York Times, Wall Street Journal, Kenyon Review, LitHub, Tablet, Public Books, and Rain Taxi, among many other publications.
 His website is here.

-David Hallock Sanders • David is the author of the novel Busara Road, published by New Door Books and shortlisted as a finalist for the William Faulkner–William Wisdom Prize for a novel-in-progress.
-His screenplay based on the novel was a semifinalist in the Cinequest Screenwriting Competition.
-He is a winner of the Third Coast national fiction competition, the Benjamin Franklin Tercentenary Autobiography Project, the Pennsylvania Council on the Arts Creative Artists Stipend, and the Dwell/Glass House Haiku Competition; and he was a finalist for Crescent Review’s Renwick-Sumerwell Prize, the SLS International Fiction Contest (twice), and the New Letters National Fiction Award.
-David’s short fiction has appeared in publications that include Baltimore Review, Bucks County Review, Cleaver Magazine, The Laurel Review, Philly Fiction, Schuylkill Valley Journal, Sycamore Review, Talking Stick Review, The Best of Philadelphia Stories, 2000 Voices, and others.
-His short plays have been produced by InterAct Theatre Company and Brick Playhouse, and he was the founding director and host of Writing Aloud, InterAct Theatre Company’s “Best of Philly” Award–winning reading series.
-His screenplay The New Moon in the Old Moon's Arms was an official selection for the Los Angeles International Screenplay Awards 2022 and the HollyShorts Film Festival 2022.
-His website is here.
+David Hallock Sanders • David (https://davidhsanders.com) is the author of the novel Busara Road, a Gold Medal winner for the Nautilus Book Awards, a Montaigne Medal Finalist for the Eric Hoffer Award, a Finalist in the Screencraft Cinematic Book Competition, and shortlisted as a finalist for the William Faulkner–William Wisdom Prize for a novel-in-progress.
+His screenplay based on the novel was a Semi-Finalist in the Rhode Island International Film Festival Screenplay Competition and the Cinequest Screenwriting Competition.
+His short screenplay The New Moon in the Old Moon’s Arms was performed as a winner at the Pittsburgh Shorts Film Festival, named an Official Selection, Semi-Finalist, or Quarter-Finalist in eight additional competitions, and is scheduled for production and release in 2025.
+Other honors include being the winner of the Third Coast national fiction competition, the Benjamin Franklin Tercentenary Autobiography Project, and the Dwell/Glass House Haiku Competition.
+David was also a finalist for the Crescent Review’s Renwick-Sumerwell Prize, the SLS International Fiction Contest (twice), and the New Letters National Fiction Award.
+David’s short fiction, plays, and essays have been published in a range of journals and anthologies, his plays have been produced by InterAct Theatre Company and Brick Playhouse, and he was the founding director and host of Writing Aloud, InterAct Theatre Company’s “Best of Philly” Award-winning reading series.

 Miriam Seidel • Miriam is the author of the novel The Speed of Clouds, published by New Door Books.
 Her short fiction and essays have appeared or are forthcoming in literary-fiction journals and anthologies (including Exquisite Corpse, Washington Square, Asteroid Belt Almanac, and Calyx) as well as in science fiction/fantasy publications, where she writes as Mir Seidel (Into the Ruins, Bourbon Penn, and the anthology Breathe).
 She wrote the libretto for Violet Fire, an opera about Nikola Tesla with score by Jon Gibson, which had its world premiere in Belgrade, Serbia, and its U.S. premiere at the Brooklyn Academy of Music.
 She is also the librettist for the opera Judgment of Midas, with score by Kamran Ince, developed with American Opera Projects and premiered in 2013 in Milwaukee.
 A three-time winner of the Fellowship in Art Criticism from the Pennsylvania Council on the Arts, she has written extensively on the arts for publications including The Philadelphia Inquirer, Art in America, and Dance Magazine.
 She blogs at MiriamSeidel.com, and you can find her regal self on Twitter at @Mir_QueenofMars.